 Quick Summary of Commission Cartel

-Rating: 2.5 out of 5.
-I'd give it 3 but the fluff was just too much!
+Rating: 2.5 I'd give it 3 but the fluff was just too much!

 When you review as many internet marketing products as I do, you start to notice patterns and trends.

 Recently there seems to have been a move towards focusing on video sales pitches rather than text, and when there is text it’s pretty short.

 That’s why the sales pitch for Commission Cartel stood out to me.
 It has the usual video but also a long (really long) form sales letter.

 That was just the first of things to stand out, the second being the hype that this sales pitch contains!

 The Commission Cartel Sales Pitch

 The first thing Michael Cheney, the guy behind this system, tells you is that everyone (really, he says everyone), that uses Commission Cartel makes “at least $500 within 30 days”.

 If that statement isn’t bold enough for you, he suggests others have made $500 in 48 hours, and that you don’t need a website, list or to use adverts.